WellthCare

-How Age Changes Healthcare Needs (and Costs)
+How Age Shapes Healthcare Needs (and Costs)

 Younger Employees (Under 35)

-• Incentives like real money at a WellthCare Store and automatic pension contributions can drive engagement with zero upfront employer cost.
+• Incentives like real money at a WellthCare Store and automatic pension contributions drive engagement with zero upfront employer cost.

 Mid-Career Employees (35-55)